mrLarbi/DNS-Bind9/README.md

 bind_hostname||The node hostname.
 Defined automatically if not set. bind_domain_name|local|The node domain.
 Defined automatically if not set. bind_ip||The node's ip.
-Defined automatically if not set.
+Defined automatically if not set. bind_listen_on|any|Listening addresses.
+Values : none, any, localhost, localnet.
+An ip sequence can also be given (Example : "127.0.0.1; 192.168.0.1"). bind_listen_on_v6|none|Listening addresses for IPV6.
+Values : none, any, localhost, localnet.
+An ip sequence can also be given (Example : "127.0.0.1; 192.168.0.1").

 ### Master